 As far as serious problems go, I have to admit that chapped lips are way down there on the list.
 World hunger, poverty, global warming…yeah, they are all more dire issues.
 But just because chapped lips don’t constitute a serious problem doesn’t mean we shouldn’t seek out a solution.
+Especially during the winter, when they start affecting you!
 Who knows?
 Maybe the only reason we haven’t discovered a way to stop the polar ice caps from melting is because all the scientists stationed on the South Pole are so distracted by their painful chapped lips that they can’t think straight!

 Luckily for us (and the polar bears who are relying on those scientists), it is pretty easy to get fast relief for dry, cracked lips.
 Read on for easy-to-follow advice on how to get your lips back to the smooth, kissable smackers they are meant to be.